RUSOCIAL-SU/Signers/README.md

 # Price
 - 3.5k$ P/M for bots (Web Register Included Starting April 1st)
 - 5k$ P/M for just headers and docs
-- 1k$ Extra For Mobile Register
 - 300$ p/w or 1k$ p/m extra for full fleged cupid AI chatting bot

+# Note
+- We now no longer sell Mobile Register to clients we sell accounts only.
+(Not to randoms only clients...)

 # [Example Pictures]
  ![image](https://github.com/user-attachments/assets/a79d290a-f516-4ffc-abb5-d8c6749a6787)